Love (Doyle novel)

 Love is a 2020 novel by Irish author Roddy Doyle.
 The novel takes place in Dublin, mostly in a pub, and concerns two friends, Joe and Davy, who have reconnected for a night of drinking.

 Publication

 Publication of the novel in Doyle's native Ireland was pushed from June 2020 to October.

 Reception

-According to literary review aggregator Book Marks, the novel received mostly "Positive" reviews.

 Kirkus Reviews gave the novel a negative review, writing that "By the time the novel belatedly reaches the big reveal, the reader has passed the point of caring."